Bhumbra/CLAS/README.md

 	In1: is the pointer for a multidimensional multiple array of row-major vectors.

-	m: is the number of vectors in In0.
+	m: is the number of vectors in In0 and (if In1Br is false) the second dimension of In1.

-	k: is the vector size in In0.
+	k: is the vector length in In0 (and of In1 for ewise and inner).

-	p: is outer-most dimension of In1.
+	p: is the first (outer-most) dimension of In1.

-	q: is the innermost (for outer) or second-from-innermost (for ewise and inner) dimension  of In2.
+	q: is the third (innermost for outer or second-from-innermost for ewise and inner) dimension of In2.

 ... and the next 5 arguments are optional: